The blue star: a novel

 APA Citation (style guide)

 MLA Citation (style guide)Earley, Tony.
 The Blue Star: A Novel.
 First edition.
-New York, Little, Brown and Co, 2008.
+Little, Brown and Co, 2008.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.